lief-project/LIEF/doc/sphinx/plugins/binaryninja/index.rst

   <hr />
   <img src="../../_static/lief_with_bn.webp" width=300px />

-Similarly to the :ref:`Ghidra plugin <plugins-ghidra>`, LIEF can be used as a BinaryNinja plugin.
+Similar to the :ref:`Ghidra plugin <plugins-ghidra>`, LIEF can be used as a BinaryNinja plugin.

 .. toctree::